GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/best-practices/index.md

 launch a Custom Tab from.
 Upon connection, call [`warmup()`][2].

-The loading happens as a low priority process, meaning that **it won’t have any negative performance impact on your application**, but will give a big performance boost when loading a link.
+The loading happens as a low priority process, meaning that **it won't have any negative performance impact on your application**, but will give a big performance boost when loading a link.

 ## Pre-render content